Skip to content

 Connection Type: USB Type-C

 The AirGradient ONE air quality monitor is unique for several reasons.
 Firstly, it’s the only open-source air quality monitor on this list – regarding hardware and software.
 This means that while you can use it as it ships, you can modify it however you see fit.
 Since it’s open source, you can even implement the monitor into a range of smart home ecosystems with some technical knowledge.
+There are a few other open-source monitors, such as the Apollo AIR-1, but I haven’t yet tried them.

 Whether you choose the DIY or fully assembled monitor, both can be opened and repaired quickly and easily.
 If you ever have an issue with an individual component, you can easily replace it with a new sensor from AirGradient or your local electronics supplier.
-This means that the AirGradient ONE is made to last, and it should be repairable for many years.
+This means that the AirGradient ONE is made to last and should be repairable for many years.

 While the AirGradient ONE can be integrated into various smart home networks with some technical know-how, it also comes with a web dashboard for anyone who doesn’t want to tinker with their device.
 The air quality monitor will connect to WiFi and upload its data to a web dashboard, which can be accessed from anywhere with an Internet connection.
 If you use other AirGradient monitors, such as the outdoor Open Air, or monitors from other companies, such as IQAir, AirThings and Atmo, you can also see the data from these monitors on this dashboard.